Where to find Wi-Fi when travelling in Montréal

 Downtown

-Montréal has one of the most ambitious free public urban Wi-Fi networks in the world.
-With a total of 825 access stations, guests can move throughout downtown Montréal while remaining connected via the MtlWiFi network.
+Montréal has an ambitious free public urban Wi-Fi network.
+With a total of 275 access stations, visitors can essentially move throughout downtown Montréal while remaining connected via the MtlWiFi network.
 In the Entertainment District (Quartier des spectacles), use the free Wi-Fi network to share some live video during such big events as the Montréal International Jazz Festival and MONTRÉAL EN LUMIÈRE.
-While you’re wandering through Old Montréal, use the network to view the Cité Mémoire exposition, the largest outdoor video-projection installation in the world.

 Shopping districts

 The majority of Montréal shopping malls offer free Wi-Fi to visitors.
-Which is perfect, as you’re going to want to post an Instagram selfie of the hot new outfit you found.
+Which is perfect, as you’re going to want to post a selfie of the hot new outfit you found.

 Indie cafés

 While some Montréal cafés are deliberately not offering Wi-Fi (to create calm, offline gathering spaces), the majority of independently-owned cafés do have free Wi-Fi networks.
-Check out some indie coffee shops in Montreal.
+Check out these indie coffee shops in Montréal.

 Corporate restaurants and cafés

-Montréal has a host of American-style quick service restaurants (read: McDonald’s) and cafés (read: Starbucks) that have complimentary Wi-Fi.
+Montréal has a host of American-style quick service restaurants and corporate cafés that offer complimentary Wi-Fi.
 Locations throughout the city.

 Crew Café - Desks